dustywhite7/Econ8310/SlidesCode/10 - KNN.md

 ### $k$-Nearest Neighbors

-What if there are a lot of close comparisons?
+What if there are a lot of similar observations?
 We can choose a number of comparisons to make!
 This algorithm is called **$k$-Nearest Neighbors**.
 If $k=1$, then we simply compare the single nearest observation.

 - Increasing $k$ will decrease variance (overfitting), but may also increase bias